capozzamatteo/Learning-CS-CS50/README.md

 # Learning-CS-CS50

-This repo contains all of my solutions to the problems from the CS50 course.
+This repo contains all of my solutions to the problems from the CS50 course I'm currently following.

 Labeled : CS50 - Week # - Name of the problem